 This is only a sample of the types of documents that may require notarization.
 Signing rules will vary by state.

 Before signing anything, remember to double-check your document’s signing rules and your state’s laws.
-If you have concerns about the execution requirements of a binding legal document, it may be helpful to speak to an attorney.
+If you have concerns about the execution requirements of a binding legal document, speak to an attorney.

 What do notaries charge?

-A notary’s services are generally not free.
+A notary generally charges a fee for notary services.
 But the fees are usually reasonable.
 The National Notary Association provides a fee table to help you learn how much you will pay in your state.
 This table shows the state-determined maximums that notaries can charge for their services.
 They vary between $1 to $15 per document.

 What other services can notaries perform?